nathanchess/ABCCI-Scoring/README.md

-# Welcome to the CP Scoring Engine Demo!
+# Preface

 This is a series of scripts and GUI's that allow you to setup your own CyberPatriot style competition images and easily configure to detect for changes and award points!

-This software was built with the intention of
+This software was built with the intention of helping develop cybersecurity intrests within elementary schools in my local area, however as this software has developed it is now capable to be used for team trainings for competitions such as CyberPatriot (middle school level only though).

-Do NOT run this on your own host machine, as it will rewrite all security policies.
-Currently you NEED to do manual cleanup of the image youself, but I will be adding a cleanup function soon.

-This was software was created by Nathan Che.
+Note: Although there is a engine cleanup feature, I still would not recommend running this on your host machine.

 ## Demo